ndoniyor/ephemeral-chat/README.md

 # Ephemeral Chat

-This is a simple chat server implemented in Python using gRPC.
-Functionality will be extended periodically.
-My end goal for this is a service that:

-- Allows users to talk to each other
-- Encrypted via TLS
-- Conversations can be cached for a limited time or completely ephemeral--deleting after both users disconnect
+This is a gRPC chat service using the following stack:

+* Python gRPC server
+* Svelte/TS frontend
+* Redis cache (WIP)

 ## Features

-- Connect and disconnect users
+* Connect and disconnect users
-- Send and receive messages in real-time
+* Send and receive messages in real-time
-- Supports multiple separate conversations
+* Supports multiple separate conversations
+* Allows users to talk to each other
+* Conversations can be cached for a limited time or completely ephemeral--deleting after both users disconnect

 ## To-Do